justinZ45/MiniVi-Editor/README.md

 - [X] 3.
 The user can delete a single character.
 - [X] 4.
 The user can delete a whole line of text.
 - [X] 5.
 The cursor stays within the bounds of the text.
 - [X] 6.
-The user can undo their changes which can revert character or line deletion
+The user can undo their changes which can revert character or line deletion.
 - [X] 7.
 The color of the text is changed when keywords are used.
 - [X] 8.
 The user can access this program from the command line.